YY-OhioU/FlexdayDocs/Donut.md

 ### Donut

-- Download the provided Donut code
+- Find the source code of Donut
+  Unzip the zip package.
+The source code is in the directory: `Flexday_deliver/donut_solution/donut` (the folder with `setup.py`)

   There are some changes made to the original Donut code.